Copy of Staff

 Her beloved herbs are nettle infusion because it makes her feel like Superwoman, St. John's wort oil for her cramps, aches, and pains, and Red Moon Cider to keep her immunity up and for a tasty treat on her salad.

-Michelle Jimenez (Production Assistant)
+Michelle Jimenez (Production Manager)

 Michelle grew up in Miami, FL and was handed down her love of plants from her grandmother and parents.
 She would spend time outside with her grandmother pointing out different plants and enjoying nature.
 After a big life change years later, she decided to take her life in a new direction and participate in work trade opportunities in North Carolina.
 It was at one of these locations where she discovered her love for herbalism and applied to the Blue Ridge School of Herbal Medicine.
 During her time at BRSHM she became an intern for Red Moon Herbs and was hired on a few months later.
 She continues to learn everyday and is grateful for the opportunity of this journey.